 Paul Erdős in 1992

 The ABACUS International Math Challenge was launched in 1997 by Tivadar Divéki, head of Grace Church School’s Science Department.
-This year we are proud to change the name of our program to Paul Erdős International Math Challenge.
+In September, 2015, we proudly changed the name of our program to Paul Erdős International Math Challenge.
 The program is based on a printed journal for gifted students, originating in Hungary over 100 years ago.
 Participants over the years included Edward Teller, Leo Szilárd and other notables in physics, computer science and mathematics.
 This program is designed for students of all abilities and demonstrates that mathematical talent can be stimulated and developed through individual attention, instant feedback and challenging subject matter with flexible levels of difficulty.

 The Internet has made this program available to students around the world.
 Every month, eight problems are posted for each of three age groups.
 Students are asked not only to solve the problems but also to present the reasoning in their solutions.
 If a student submits an incorrect solution or is simply having trouble with a problem, a teacher will offer hints as to how to go about solving the problem, giving students multiple chances to succeed.

-The annual Paul Erdős International Math Challenge runs from September, 2015 through April 30th, 2016.
+The annual Paul Erdős International Math Challenge in this academic year runs from September, 2016 through April 30th, 2017.

 Starting this year, the Sharma Kamala Educational Trust is sponsoring the participation of students from India.
 So, if you are a student living in India, please, send your solutions to: